 Safran Engineering Services, a subsidiary of Safran specialized in high-tech engineering services and expert in digital transformation, implements digital and technological solutions throughout the world.
 The company supports its customers in the development, industrialization and commissioning of products, using innovative methods and tools.

 For the operators, it is a question of training on the installation or the repair of the manufactured equipment and for the Group to accompany its product offer with certifying training.

-Optimized training thanks to virtual reality
+Extensive immersive training thanks to virtual reality

 “The immersive training courses we create with SkyReal use the existing 3D design data of Safran equipment and do not require additional modeling,” explains Gérard Coumes, Innovation Manager at the Safran Engineering Services site in Toulouse.

 The training takes place in a “metaverse” where everyone can access remotely.
 And the pedagogical performance is there.
 The procedures to be followed are infinitely repeatable.
 They are accompanied by voice instructions in addition to visual ones to increase concentration and can integrate unexpected events.

-In a first step, Safran Engineering Services will develop new training, adapted to the equipment and to the needs of Safran companies.
+In a first step, Safran Engineering Services will develop new immersive training, adapted to the equipment and to the needs of Safran companies.
 And after the training will certainly come other application cases.
 The use of virtual reality in the industrial sector is just beginning.